aooohan/ktorm-generator/README.md

 <!-- Plugin description end -->

-### If this program has helped you, please give a star 🌟🌟🌟!
+### If this project is helpful to you, please give a star 🌟🌟🌟!